boostorg/hana/doc/tutorial.md

     to do anything special to get that model.

 - @ref group-datatypes\n
   Documentation for all the data structures provided with the library.
-Since most of these data structures have an unspecified type, they are documented by the tag representing them (`Tuple`, `Optional`, etc.).
-Each data type documents the concept(s) it models, and how it does so.
-It also documents the methods tied to that data type but not to any concept, for example `from_just` for `Optional`.
+The data structures that have an unspecified type are documented by the tag representing them (`Optional`, `Map`, etc...).
+Each container documents the concept(s) it models, and how it does so.
+It also documents the methods tied to that container but not to any concept, for example `from_just` for `Optional`.

 - @ref group-functional\n
   General purpose function objects that are generally useful in a purely